vipyrsec/dragonfly-client-rs/README.md

 the given package.

-The loader thread's primary responsibility is to request a bunch of jobs from the API and load them into the queue on a timer.
+The loader thread's primary responsibility is to request a bunch of jobs from the API and spawn threadpool tasks on a timer.
 It will perform a "bulk job request" (`POST /jobs`) API request to retrieve N jobs from the API, where N can be configured via the `DRAGONFLY_BULK_SIZE` environment variable.
 The client will make these bulk requests at an interval defined by the`DRAGONFLY_LOAD_DURATION` environment variable.
-The jobs returned by the API endpoint will then be loaded into the internal queue.
+The jobs returned by the API endpoint will then be spawned as tasks in the threadpool.
 This process repeats for the duration of the program.

-The sender thread's primary responsibility is to send results (whether that be a success or a failure) to the API.
-This sender thread has ownership of the single consumer part of the mpsc channel (multiple producers, single consumers).
-The multiple producers (transmitting end) are in each scanner thread, which send their results to this sender thread when they're done scanning a package.
-This thread then sequentially sends these results over the API.
-Reauthentication can be handled here as well, greatly simplifying the need for concurrency and thread synchronization across many threads.

 The client starts up by first authenticating with Auth0 to obtain an access token.
 It then stores this access token in a shared-state thread